sheaffej/otto-engine/README.md

 `otto-engine` communicates with Home Assistant over the [WebSocket API](https://developers.home-assistant.io/docs/en/external_api_websocket.html).

-`otto-engine` subcribes to *events* (such as sesor or device state change events) by sending a message over the Websocket to Home Assistant.
+`otto-engine` subcribes to *events* (such as sensor or device state change events) by sending a message over the WebSocket to Home Assistant.
 Then any time there is a state change with a sensor, device, etc, `otto-engine` receives an event message from Home Assistant over the WebSocket.
 This is an asynchronous messaging protocol.

 Home Assistant exposes the things it can be asked to do as *services*. `otto-engine` can then cause Home Assistant to take an action by calling a service via the WebSocket connection.